sage-code/maj/alphabet.md

 **Vibrate J**

-Letter J is like English "j" not like Spanish "j".
-It is also known as "Soft: G"
+Letter J is almost like English "j" not like Spanish "j" that is read "h".
+"J" is also known as "Soft: G"

-1. Letter "J", "j" is labial vibrated before a vowel.
+1. Letter "J", "j" is labial vibrated before any vowel.
 That means your tongue tip will vibrate softly.
 To pronounce this sound you must press the middle of your tongue in the roof top of your mouth and produce a vibrated "ce" similar to "ge" from "pigeon".
 The best symbol for this sound is "d͡ʒ".

 * "jela" = "jell" is pronounced "d͡ʒela"